 These are both countries to keep in mind if you have an English store or set up English ads.

 One of the biggest advantages of dropshipping is that you can get your products anywhere.
-The United States, United Kingdom, and other “usual suspects” will continue to account for the biggest chunk of Oberlo merchants’ orders.
+Top dropshipping countries like the United States, United Kingdom, and other “usual suspects” will continue to account for the biggest chunk of dropshipping merchants’ orders.

-That said, our data shows that there are viable dropshipping markets scattered from Scandinavia to the Asia-Pacific.
+That said, our data shows that the best countries to target for dropshipping and viable dropshipping markets are scattered from Scandinavia to the Asia-Pacific.
 And you don’t need to do anything to reach them that you wouldn’t be doing already.

 While different countries have their own quirks when it comes to shipping, chances are that your suppliers will be able to deliver products to customers no matter where they are.